plozdev/RecruitmentforOnlineLivestreamSales/README.md

 # KOL Recruitment Management System

-A console-based application developed in Java for managing the recruitment information of Key Opinion Leaders (KOLs) for an online livestream sales campaign[cite: 3, 13]. [cite\_start]This project is an academic assignment (J1.L.P0031) that emphasizes the principles of Object-Oriented Programming (OOP)[cite: 1, 8, 20].
+A console-based application developed in Java for managing the recruitment information of Key Opinion Leaders (KOLs) for an online livestream sales campaign.
+This project is an academic assignment (J1.L.P0031) that emphasizes the principles of Object-Oriented Programming (OOP).

 ## About The Project

-This program enables a marketing team to manage the entire lifecycle of KOL recruitment for a strategic campaign titled "Digital Influencers Drive Sales"[cite: 12, 13].
+This program enables a marketing team to manage the entire lifecycle of KOL recruitment for a strategic campaign titled "Digital Influencers Drive Sales".
 It handles new registrations, updates, data filtering, and statistical reporting, all through a user-friendly command-line interface.
 The system persists data by saving it to a binary file.

 ## Features

-[cite\_start]The application provides the following core functionalities[cite: 23]:
+The application provides the following core functionalities:

-  * **New Registration**: Add a new KOL to the system with input validation[cite: 24].
+  * **New Registration**: Add a new KOL to the system with input validation.
-  * **Update Information**: Modify the details of an existing KOL[cite: 25]. [cite\_start]The system intelligently keeps old data if no new input is provided[cite: 61].
+  * **Update Information**: Modify the details of an existing KOL.
+The system intelligently keeps old data if no new input is provided.
-  * **Display List**: Show a formatted list of all registered KOLs[cite: 26].
+  * **Display List**: Show a formatted list of all registered KOLs.
-  * **Delete Registration**: Remove a KOL's record from the system[cite: 27].
+  * **Delete Registration**: Remove a KOL's record from the system.
-  * **Search by Name**: Find KOLs based on a full or partial name search[cite: 28].
+  * **Search by Name**: Find KOLs based on a full or partial name search.
-  * **Filter by Category**: Display KOLs belonging to a specific category (e.g., Beauty, Fashion, Gaming)[cite: 29].
+  * **Filter by Category**: Display KOLs belonging to a specific category (e.g., Beauty, Fashion, Gaming).
-  * **Platform Statistics**: Generate and display statistics on the number of KOLs registered for each social media platform (e.g., TikTok, Shopee)[cite: 30, 31].
+  * **Platform Statistics**: Generate and display statistics on the number of KOLs registered for each social media platform (e.g., TikTok, Shopee).
-  * **Save to File**: Persist all registration data to a file named `kol_registrations.dat`[cite: 32].
+  * **Save to File**: Persist all registration data to a file named `kol_registrations.dat`.
-  * **Exit**: Terminate the program, with a safety prompt to save any unsaved changes[cite: 33].
+  * **Exit**: Terminate the program, with a safety prompt to save any unsaved changes.

 ## Built With